AusARG/ABLeS/README.md

 # Australian BioCommons Leadership Share (ABLeS)

-The intention of ABLeS is to apply computing power and related resources to construct, maintain and gain insights from community defined and developed data assets (e.g. reference genome assemblies).
+The intention of [ABLeS](https://australianbiocommons.github.io/ables/) is to apply computing power and related resources to construct, maintain and gain insights from community defined and developed data assets (e.g. reference genome assemblies).
+Details on ABLeS are available through its webpages at [https://australianbiocommons.github.io/ables/](https://australianbiocommons.github.io/ables/)

 It will also be used to evaluate the efficacy of digital tools and methods in relation to the species under investigation and/or the project aim, including the computational and data requirements